rudyhuynh/use-url-search-params/README.md

 ## Complex data structure

 Although you can use `JSON.parse()` and `JSON.stringify()` to get/set arbitrary serializable data to URL query, it is not recommended.
-URL query is a good place to store and persist page settings as a key/value pair such as table filter, sorting, paging, etc. We should keep it that way for simplicity. **For complex data structure, you should consider using other state management for better performance and flexibility.**
+URL query is a good place to store and persist page settings as key/value pairs such as table filter, sorting, paging, etc. We should keep it that way for simplicity. **For complex data structure, you should consider using other state management for better performance, security and flexibility.**

 > **WARNING**: Be aware of XSS attack.
-Be careful to validate values from URL query before using it (by using `types` - the second parameter passed to `useUrlSearchParams()` or validate them yourself if neccessary)
+Be careful to validate values from URL query before using it by either using `types` - the second parameter passed to `useUrlSearchParams()` or validate them yourself if neccessary.

 But if you still insist, here is an example: